sabari2018/PDL_2020-2021_GR5/DESIGN.md

 ![100% center](images/class_diagram_origin_V2.0.png)

-We spotted some issues like “useless” inheritance.
-On the diagram, we can see “Fichier” extends “Url” which extends “FormatHTML”.
-Inheritance normally allows to factorize common concepts shared by different subclasses in a single superclass.
+We spotted some issues like “useless” inheritances.
+On the diagram, we can see “Fichier” extends “Url” which extends “FormatHTML”, but those extends are not used in code ("Fichier" do not use "Url" methods, nor did "Url" use "FormatHTML" methods) and did not follow any software logic.
+Moreover, if we removed the inheritance, the program was running with no difference, hence the "useless" term.

+-------Inheritance normally allows to factorize common concepts shared by different subclasses in a single superclass.
 It allows also to isolate the concepts proper to each subclass and to redefine superclass operations if necessary.
 We observed the code and we realized none of these concepts seemed to be applied.
 We did not see to what extent “FormatHTML”, “Url” and “Fichier” had so much common concepts.
 The inheritance did not follow any software logic.
 Moreover, if we removed the inheritance, the program was running with no difference.
 We also spotted unused methods or attributes.
 We need to check if they have been forgotten or if they are just the beginning of unfinished implementations.
-After that we will remove unnecessary code to have a clean project.
+After that we will remove unnecessary code to have a clean project.-------

 Some operations do not follow traditional coding conventions.
 All operations, except constructors should not start with a capital letter.
 For example, "PremierSplit() : FormatHTML" method in the FormatHTML class should be written "premierSplit() : FormatHTML" .
 This problem can be spotted on several other operations in the code.
 Some classes are not correctly named, especially the Url class which can be confused with the java Url object.
 This class should bear a different name to avoid any misunderstandings.